 In our easy to follow guide, we'll teach you why a boiler needs to be reset, why a boiler goes into lockout and how to reset a boiler.
 You’ll likely need to reset a boiler more than once in your life, so now’s a great time to learn how.Get a Fixed Price Boiler repair for only £125

 When does a boiler need resetting?

-Resetting a boiler may sound quite scary, as it’s often associated with a boiler fault, but don’t worry it's a simple procedure used to make sure your boiler is running efficiently & safely as possible.
+Resetting a boiler may sound quite scary, as it’s often associated with a boiler fault, but don’t worry.
+It's a simple procedure to make sure your boiler is running efficiently & safely as possible.

 Have you ever had computer issues and when you ring IT they tell you to turn it off & on again?
 Well, that’s the same principle, but with boilers.
 Sometimes you’ll need to reset a boiler after there’s been a fault in the system, so for safety, it will go into lockdown to protect from any serious issues.
 When you reset, it will reboot your boiler to make it run as usual.

 You’ll also want to reset a boiler when you’ve bled any radiators or changed the pressure within your central heating system.

 How to reset a boiler

 Resetting a boiler sounds complicated, but more often than not it’s just a push of a button – but it all depends on what make and model of boiler you have.
 If you can’t see a button labelled “Reset” then check the manual your boiler came with, it’ll tell you exactly how to reset your system.

 For the majority of systems here’s how to reset a boiler: